open-telemetry/opentelemetry-dotnet/CONTRIBUTING.md

 and
 [**Maintainer**](https://github.com/open-telemetry/community/blob/master/community-membership.md#maintainer).

-## Find a Buddy and get Started Quickly
+## Find a Buddy and Get Started Quickly

 If you are looking for someone to help you find a starting point and be a resource for your first contribution, join our Gitter and find a buddy!